 This article gives examples of how the institutions should act in order to keep their employees (especially those on nontenure-track positions) happy and productive.
 No surprise, providing mental health support is one of them.

-If you are looking for more tricks that will help you through the difficult periods of your academic career, have a look at PhD self-care tips by Lisa Jones @ In the Science World, and more advice from Lydia Chantler-Hicks @ FindAMasters.com.
+If you are looking for more tricks that will help you through the difficult periods of your academic career, have a look at PhD self-care tips by Lisa Jones @ In the Science World, more advice from Lydia Chantler-Hicks @ FindAMasters.com and this article about common symptoms of chronic stress and how to tackle them by Lucie Bland.

 4. Personal stories of academics with experiencing mental disorders